visgl/loaders.gl/docs/modules/mvt/api-reference/geojson-tiler.md

 ## Attribution

-This class is a fork of Mapbox / Vladimir Agafonkin's amazing [geojson-vt]() module.
+This class is a fork of Mapbox / Vladimir Agafonkin's wonderful [geojson-vt](https://github.com/mapbox/geojson-vt) module.

 This directory is forked from Mapbox's https://github.com/mapbox/geojson-vt under ISC License.